agni-datta/agni-datta/README.md

 ## Research Interests

-Loosely speaking, my research interests focus on the following:
+Broadly speaking, the following comprise the core of my research interests:

 ```
-Zero-knowledge proofs,
+Zero-knowledge proofs;
-Secure multiparty computation,
+Secure multiparty computation;
-Zero-trust computing, and
 Provable security.
 ```

-Please note that this list is not exhaustive.
+Please keep in mind that this list is by no means exhaustive.
 I am open to exploring any topic related to the practical use of computational complexity and cryptographic primitives.

 ## GitHub Statistics